 This charming studio is designed for an individual who values privacy, security, simple comforts, and a country village life style, but with easy access to urban amenities.
 Rolling hills back to forest, trails and lake.
 Easy auto access to I-270 and less than a mile from MARC train platform w/commuter service to and from Washington and points in-between, including NIH.
 Great for biking, fishing, birding, and hiking.
-WIFI, high speed internet service, off street parking, utilities included.
+WIFI, high speed internet service, off street parking, and utilities included.

 Interazione con gli ospiti

 Please call or text to confirm your arrival time so that we can arrange to be on site to greet you and give you a tour of the property.
 We respect your privacy but strive to be accessible for assistance when needed.